Map-A-Droid/MAD/README.md

 To login into PogoDroid, you need a token.
 You can obtain a token by clicking on `Get Token` in PogoDroid and sending the command `!settoken <your_token>` to the MAD Discord Bot.
 This will only work, if you're a [Patreon supporter](https://www.patreon.com/user?u=14159560) and linked your account to Discord.

+### Rubberbanding
+If you experiencing weird and quick GPS jumps to the actual location from the phone, you can try these steps to fix it.
+ - Enable GMS reset
+ - Disable Google Play Services background data
+ - Set the device to GPS only
+ - Disable Wi-Fi location (same settings tab as GPS)
+ - Try flightmode with only Wi-Fi enabled
+ - Disable FusedLocation inside Google Play Services via [Service Disabler](https://play.google.com/store/apps/details?id=com.kunkunsoft.rootservicedisabler)

 ## Launching MAD
 Make sure you're in the directory of MAD and run: